The zenith of naturally aspirated M engines were still restricted.

-"These build journal entries are part of a short series on the V3 product update the InfinityDesign Long Tube & Equal Length S85 V10 headers.
+"These build journal entries are part of a Special Series on the V3 product update the InfinityDesign Long Tube & Equal Length S85 V10 headers.

 This journal entry covers backstory to the development of InfinityDesign's V10 headers along with in-depth look at key features in collaboration with Sal at InfinityDesign."

 The S85 and the S65 were the pinnacles of naturally aspirated engine development by BMW M.